marxim4/toolwindow-usage-analysis/README.md

 The project originated as a **technical take-home assignment** for the
 **JetBrains “Analytics for Data Products – IDEs” internship**.

-After receiving feedback, this repository contains an **improved version** of the original solution, including additional **statistical testing**, cleaner documentation, and a more polished analysis pipeline.
+This repository extends my original submission with additional statistical testing and improved documentation, based on helpful feedback from JetBrains.

 ---